dikortis/LetsTalkETC/Episodes/Episode_14.md

-you know I might do that under a different avatar then you know some other without doing real estate recommendation so I think I think I'm funny
+you know I might do that under a different avatar then you know some other without doing real estate recommendation so I think I'm funny

 **Carlo Vicari:**
-yeah you might want to keep those pseudonyms separate that would be a good idea right your buddies
+yes you might want to keep those pseudonyms separate that would be a good idea right your buddies